Interactive Visual Reasoning under Uncertainty: The env Environment

 \paragraph{Reward}

-The agent is rewarded based on the correctness of its belief and the efficiency of its trial.
-If within the total $T$ time steps the agent figures out the Blicketness for every object, it will receive a constant reward of $20$.
-For every step it fails the problem, a small penalty of $-1$ will be sent.
+The reward is based on the correctness of its belief and the efficiency of its trial.
+If the agent figures out the Blicketness for every object within the maximum $T$ time steps, it will receive a constant reward of $20$.
+For every step that fails the guess, a penalty of $-1$ will be sent.
 We also introduce an auxiliary reward based on the partial correctness of its belief.
-Specifically, at each time step, we calculate an oracle Blicketness belief based on all the experimental results the agent has observed via search: We search for all possible Blicket assignments that are consistent with the observation and count the probability of an object appearing in a feasible assignment.
-We then use the negative \ac{jsd} between the current belief and the oracle belief as the motivating signal.
+Specifically, at each time step, we first calculate an oracle Blicketness belief based on all the experimental results the agent has observed via search.
+Next, we use the negative \ac{jsd} between the current and oracle beliefs as the motivating signal.
 Note that as negative \ac{jsd} is bounded by $[-1, 0]$, the reward an agent can receive ranges from $-20$ (the agent completely fails at each step and consumes all time) to $20$ (the agent instantly solves the problem after observing the context).